 The AVCON Invaders

-Each year AVCON opens its doors and enlists the help of approximately 200 volunteers to assist the Elect and Committee to run the Festival.
-Our volunteers range in age from 16 to 60, and help out all over the Festival to ensure an amazing weekend to our attendees.
-Positions include: ticketing, running events, performing crowd management and many more fun and exciting roles.
+Each year AVCon enlists the help of approximately 200 volunteers to assist the Elect and Committee to run the Festival.
+Our volunteers range in age from 16 to 60, and help out all over the Festival to ensure our attendees have an amazing weekend.
+Positions include: set-up, ticketing, running events, crowd management and many more fun and exciting roles.